 Roles can be based on sites or the organisation level (applies to all sites under the organisation).

-- Explore data: read data from Explorer and In-Page Analytics
+- Explore data: read data from Explorer

 - Handle data: manipulate data from Data Query, Segments, Custom Metric, Dashboard Manager, Report Manager, API Accounts, and read Data Model